raniaspant/JBlog/about/index.md

 ---
 # Hello there.

 I am currently doing my MSc in Computer Science in Southern Illinois University Carbondale.
+This is a page for my gaming (WIP or not) ideas and projects.
+However I have a bunch of different things uploaded on my github main page [here](https://github.com/raniaspant)!

 ### [](#header-3)What do I like?